 Even little Maggie has shot people!
 Of course, as a baby, it’s unlikely that Maggie would ever be charged with a crime -let alone convicted, which is a little ironic given that she is the only family member to intentionally attempt to murder anyone (both Mr. Burns in the famous “Who Shot Mr. Burns” episode and multiple mobsters in “Papa’s Got a Brand New Bag”).
 In fact, her crimes would probably leave Marge and Homer facing more crimes as babies should obviously not be handling guns so frequently.

-If you have been accused of any crime, whether or not the Simpsons did it, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with a top criminal defense lawyer in Carlsbad.
+If you have been accused of any crime, whether or not the Simpsons did it, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons image by Joe Schlabotnik